Kindred Spirit Award Winners 2019 - kindredspirit

 Community Initiative Award: Sensory Solutions Herbal Evolution

 Sensory Solutions Herbal Evolution is an arts and health-education, Community Interest Company run by the Seed SistAs, Fiona and Karen.
 They promote empowerment, autonomy, freedom, health, and diversity through teaching about plant medicine.
-All their Herbal Medicine courses, publications, talks and tours promote the aims of the CIC: to educate about and promote the growing and use of herbal medicine.
+All their herbal medicine courses, publications, talks and tours promote the aims of the CIC: to educate about and promote the growing and use of herbal medicine.

 Fiona and Karen combine medical training and years of clinical experience with their love of creativity and plants to put herbal medicine back where it belongs: in your hands.